 Finding this regular time to connect requires thoughtful, diligent effort.
 Turning off the TV, talking in the car, sitting down to eat meals together are all easy ways to incorporate more time to connect into a typical day.
 Additional time may need to be scheduled through family meetings, retreats, or through regular, shared hobbies.

-Communication can be divided into two different areas: instrumental and affective.
+Communication skills for families can be divided into two different areas: instrumental and affective.

 - Instrumental communication is the exchange of factual information that enables individuals to fulfill common family functions (e.g., telling a child that he/she will be picked up from school at a specific time and location).